When learning any activity, there is a transformation that takes place as your skills improve.

 These were cases that I had never seen before... nothing even close.
 They were very unique cases (just like the client situations I ended up facing as a consultant).

-Today's success story comes from someone who followed a similar journey.
-What follows is what this person learned from the process that you can apply to yours.
+To illustrate this point I want to share a success story from a CaseInterview.com student.
+What follows is what this person learned from the process that you can apply to master the case interview yourself.

 I wanted to drop you a thank-you email to tell you that I managed to secure offers from three different consulting firms (AT Kearney, Arthur D Little and a boutique consulting firm), thanks to all your preparation materials.